 If you are in the habit of saying grace, this might be a good time.
-You might give everyone advance warning that you’ll be asking them to say why they are thankful that each other member of the family is with them for the holidays.
+You might give everyone an advance warning that you’ll be asking them to say why they are thankful that each other member of the family is with them for the holidays.

 Give your children as many opportunities as possible to have control over some part of their lives.

 Ask your children which traditions they like and dislike.
 You may be surprised that no one really likes sweet potatoes.
 Can they think of any traditions they’d like to start that other families may do?
 You may have to be prepared for requests to celebrate like people of another religion do.
-Prepare the children for some disappointments: they can’t control what gifts others will chose to give them, so give them control over deciding what they can chose to give others.
+Prepare the children for some disappointments: they can’t control what gifts others will choose to give them, so give them control over deciding what they can choose to give others.

 Let your children have control over what they wear.
 One little nephew decided that he wanted to be an Elf for Christmas, so grandmother looked all over and finally found an Elf costume.
 Not easy!
 Think of holidays when the men all wore plaid pants, and you will get the picture: if adults can be a little goofy, let the kids, too.